marcus-downing/wireframe-b/README.md

-A base WordPress theme based on Bootstrap.
+A base WordPress theme building on Twitter Bootstrap.

 **WARNING: Project in early development, not even vaguely ready to use!**

+Requires Wordpress 4.0, PHP 5.4 and Node.js.
+This theme is intended for developers running Linux, Unix or Mac OS, or with access to equivalent command-line tools.

 ## Overview

-This base theme is built to find the best balance between fast web pages, modern responsive design, and a rich options and a smooth development process.
-It involves a build step that compiles stylesheets, compiles and minifies scripts and so on.
-This theme is intended for developers running Linux, Unix or Mac OS, or with access to equivalent command-line tools.
+This base theme is built to find the best balance between fast web pages, responsive design, a rich set of options and a smooth development process.

-The contents of the `src` directories include:
+Using this theme involves a single build step (automated with Grunt) that compiles stylesheets, compiles and minifies scripts and so on.
+The result is fewer HTTP requests, less to download, and easier debugging.

+It builds the theme from files in a `src` directory, including:

  - Images to resize and compress
  - Javascript files to minify and combine
- - LESS stylesheets to compile to CSS
+ - LESS and/or SASS stylesheets to compile to CSS
- - Fonts to bundle with the CSS
+ - Fonts to bundle with the CSS, or links to externally hosted fonts
  - PHP library files to load on all pages, in admin, or on specific pages
+ - Templates, layout files and partials, in either PHP or a template language
  - Documentation in markdown to convert to HTML
  - Configuration, such as routes to create boilerplate PHP
- - The complete, unaltered source of Bootstrap
+ - The complete, unaltered source of Bootstrap or Bootstrap SASS

-These are all built in one step.
+The resulting theme should have all the features of Bootstrap, along with fewer HTTP requests, smaller documents etc.

 Once the theme has been built, the `src` directory and parent theme are not needed, and can be excluded from deploying to live servers.